shamanoor/interactive-audio/README.md

 # interactive-audio
-Project initialization

-Intention of project is to interact with audio through webcam interaction.
-Intending to use blob detection in Processing.
+The intention of this project is to interact with the audio speed of a song through motion.
+The motion is detected by a webcam.